spyip/react-film/README.md

 </BasicFilm>
 ```

-> Note: we need to set a `height` here to hide scroll bar in Firefox.
+> Note: we need to specify `height` here because there are no CSS rule one can use to [hide scroll bars in Firefox](https://stackoverflow.com/questions/19580366/hide-scrollbar-in-firefox).

 # Features